leoleblanc/course/projects/Project1Spec.md

 Once you've finished, `Schema,` you should start by implementing `Table#addRecord` to add a new `Record` to the table.

 However, before adding records to a page, you'll have to do some arithmetic in `Table#setEntryCounts` to figure out exactly how many slots are on a page.
-Pages in our system are a fixed size `Page.pageSize`, which is currently set to 4KB.
+Pages in our system are a fixed size `Page.pageSize`, which is currently set to 4KiB (4096 bytes).
 Since each record has a fixed size, you should be able to pretty easily figure out the optimal number of records that can be stored on a page.
 Make sure you account for the slot header (one bit (not byte) per record!).

 We then suggest you implement `Table#checkRecordIDValidity` as it will be useful for the rest of the `Table` class.
 The last part of this chunk is implementing `Table#getRecord`.
 This should allow you to pass some of the basic `Table` tests that we've provided.